Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Estimates for Curvature

-Notice that in the above equation, there are terms arising from the commutator $[\nab^i,\div]$.
+Notice that in the derivation of the $\nab_3\nab^i\sigmac$ equation, there are terms arising from the commutator $[\nab^i,\div]$.
 These can be expressed in terms of the Gauss curvature, which can be substituted by $-\rhoc-\frac 12\trch\trchb$ and rewritten as the terms in the above expression.
 The equation for $\nab_3\nab^i\rhoc$ has a similar structure:

 We have the following equation for $\nab_4\nab^i\betab$: